HomeLatest NewsTelecomParliament panel on IT blames DoT over delay in BharatNet project roll-out

 Parliament panel on IT blames DoT over delay in BharatNet project roll-out

-Spinning another surprise, the Standing Committee on Information Technology has blamed the for not preparing a cabinet note for the adoption of PPP mode to expedite implementation of rural project even after over a year of Digital Communication Commission's approval.
+Spinning another surprise, the Standing Committee on has blamed the of for not preparing a note for the adoption of PPP mode to expedite implementation of rural broadband project BharatNet even after over a year of Digital Communication Commission’s approval.

 Under the BharatNet project, all 2.5 lakh village panchayats across the country will be connected with high-speed broadband services.
 The project was set to be completed by March 2019, but so far only 1.18 lakh gram panchayats (GPs) have been covered under the project.